sdiehl/stephendiehl.com/pages/hire.md

+---
+title: Stephen Diehl boston python developer gevent
+---

 I'm available for consulting and possibly full-time positions in the Cambridge/Boston area.
 Let's talk about your idea and what I can do.

-I generally don't respond to third party recruiter emails.
-I'm also completely uninterested in any projects related to "social media".

 To contact me via email run this Python script to generate my contact information.
 I find this is an effective filter to find the kind of people I'd like to work with.

+Hint: If you're using IPython use the %paste magic method.

 ```python
 # Generate contact information for Stephen Diehl